IBM/event-automation/_tutorials/ep-tutorial-11.md

 ---
-title: "Processing MQ messages"
+title: "Processing IBM MQ messages"
-description: "MQ queues and topics are a valuable source of events for processing."
+description: "IBM MQ queues and topics are a valuable source of events for processing."
 permalink: /tutorials/event-processing-examples/example-11
 toc: true
 section: "Tutorials for Event Processing"